Lebanon, Israel announce U.S.-mediated talks over sea border

 He said the U.S. mediation stalled but it received a push in March last year during a visit to Beirut by Pompeo during which he discussed the dispute with Lebanese officials.

+Lebanon’s President Michel Aoun welcomed the agreement saying he hopes “that the American side will continue its role as a fair mediator.”
+Aoun said he will be closely supervising the talks starting with the formation of the team and throughout the negotiations.

 Lebanon and Israel hold monthly tripartite indirect meetings in Naqoura to discuss violations along their border.
-Lebanon and Israel held indirect negotiations in the 1990s when Arab states and Israel were working on reaching peace agreements.
+The countries also held indirect negotiations in the 1990s when Arab states and Israel were working on reaching peace agreements.
 Although the Palestinians and Jordan signed agreements with Israel, Lebanon and Syria did not.

 The agreement on the framework comes as Lebanon is going through its worst economic and financial crisis in decades.
 Beirut is hoping that oil and natural gas discoveries in its territorial waters will help it pay back its massive debt.